Feature Extraction for Novelty Detection in Network Traffic: Results

-Figure~\ref{fig:correlation} shows that certain packet header fields can be particularly useful for novelty detection, depending on the anomaly; these results are evident in the results.
+\paragraph{Relative importance of specific header flags:} Figure~\ref{fig:correlation} shows that certain packet header fields can be particularly useful for novelty detection, depending on the anomaly; these results are evident in the results.
 One of the more important findings from taking a closer look at the correlations between features and ground truth is that the most important packet header values will {\em depend on the novelty detection problem}.
 We explore this in more detail below.

-\paragraph{Attack detection.} In the case of the UNB dataset, we see that the SYN flag can be very useful in identifying novelty events related to security, as the SYN flag correspond to a TCP handshake that occurs at the beginning of the connection and is commonly related to certain types of denial of service attacks, such as a SYN flood.
+\paragraph{Attack detection:} In the case of the UNB dataset, we see that the SYN flag can be very useful in identifying novelty events related to security, as the SYN flag corresponds to a TCP handshake that occurs at the beginning of the connection and is commonly related to certain types of denial of service attacks, such as a SYN flood.
 Other packet header information that exhibits correlation include other flags that are commonly associated with denial of service attacks, including the RST and FIN flags, which victim hosts may send in response to a SYN.
+Traffic flows may also see a novel distribution of packets with ACK flags, given that packets with ACK flags are sent in response to SYN packets, which are sent either to initiate a new flow or as part of an attack (e.g., a SYN flood attack).
+Such a situation is the case with CTU (novel infected device) where we see high correlation for FIN, ACK, and RST flags.
 In all of these cases, an increase in packets that include these flags could likely correspond with a volumetric denial of service attack, such as a SYN flood.